The Sierpinski Carpet as a Final Coalgebra: The initial algebra of obtained as the colimit of its initial algebra -chain

 We need the same colimit with $N$ replacing $M$, too.
 We shall prove that the colimit of (\ref{eq-B-chain}) exists and that it is preserved by the functor.
 For this, we combine general facts about colimits in \emph{pseudo-metric} spaces with facts about the functors $M\otimes -$ and $N\otimes -$ which we have already seen.

-We thus make a digression to study colimits of $\omega$-chains in further generality.
+We thus make a digression to study colimits of $\omega$-chains in greater generality.
 We want to explore the colimits in sets, pseudo-metric spaces, metric spaces, square sets, and square metric spaces.
-In each case, we aim for a characterization of colimits of $\omega$-chains.
+In each case, we characterize colimits of $\omega$-chains.